-The Part-time Master of Science in Sociology is a 24-month course at FHEQ Level 7.
+The Master of Science in Sociology is a 12month course (24 months for part-time) at FHEQ Level 7.
 Its aim is to prepare students for doctoral work in Sociology and for research careers in government and in the private sector.
 To achieve this, it aims to give students high quality graduate level research training in sociology.
 This includes: